hisubram/mobilefoundation/build_custom_charts.md

 # Build Custom Charts
 {: #build_custom_charts}

 The Custom Charts view in the Mobile Analytics console provides you the flexibility to build your own visualizations around the analytics data captured and stored.
-This helps in deepening insights further from what is provided out of the box or even extend it seamlessly into Business Analytics fomulated around custom data.
+This helps in deepening insights further from what is provided out of the box or even extend it seamlessly into Business Analytics formulated around custom data.

 In this view you can choose any one of the supported analytics datasets and then select one of the supported chart types to plot the dataset.
 You may even further prune the visualization by defining filters to be applied over the data being plotted.